Small wind turbine: United States

 In 2008, small wind turbines with capacities of 100 kW or less added a total of 17.3 MW of generating capacity in the US, according to the American Wind Energy Association (AWEA).
 This growth represented a 78% increase in the domestic market for small wind turbines.
 AWEA's "2009 Small Wind Global Market Study" attributed the increase to higher manufacturing volumes, thanks to private investment financing plant expansions, and rising electricity prices and public awareness of wind technologies driving residential sales.

 In 2019, much of the US demand for small wind turbines was for power generation at remote locations, and for purposes of site assessment for large scale wind power installations.

-The U.S. small wind industry also benefits from the global market, as it controls about half of the global market share.
-U.S. manufacturers garnered $77 million of the $156 million that was spent throughout the world on small wind turbine installations.
+The US small wind industry also benefits from the global market, as it controls about half of the global market share.
+US manufacturers garnered $77 million of the $156 million that was spent throughout the world on small wind turbine installations.
 A total of 38.7 MW of small wind power capacity was installed globally in 2008.

 In the United States, residential wind turbines with outputs of 2–10 kW typically cost between US$12,000 and US$55,000 installed (US$6 per watt), although there are incentives and rebates available in 19 states that can reduce the purchase price for homeowners by up to 50 percent, to $3 per watt.
 The US manufacturer Southwest Windpower estimates a turbine to pay for itself in energy savings in 5 to 12 years.

 The dominant models on the market, especially in the United States, are horizontal-axis wind turbines.

 To enable consumers to make an informed decision when purchasing a small wind turbine, a method for consumer labeling has been developed by IEA Wind Task 27 in collaboration with IEC TC88 MT2.
 In 2011 IEA Wind published a Recommended Practice, which describes the tests and procedures required to apply the label.